cplee/cplee.org/resume/resume.md

 - Oracle
 - Java

-(Mar.
-1996 - Sep.
-1999)
+03/1996 - 09/1999

 - Partnered on the start-up of an Internet Service Provider; eventually sold to OneMain.com.
 - Engineered and operated statewide network offering dial-up, email, and web services to >40k subscribers.
-- Built web-based CRM handling lead tracking, account managemement, and monthly billing for >40k subscribers.
+- Built web-based CRM handling lead tracking, account management, and monthly billing for >40k subscribers.
 - Architected integration of 20 ISPs and >750,000 subscribers yielding a cost <28% of total revenues.

 [[Download PDF](https://cplee.org/resume/casey-lee-resume.pdf)]{#download}